 It is recognized that the Part 145 Organisation’s procedures do not override the necessity of complying with any additional requirements formally published by CAAS and notified to this Part 145 Organisation from time to time.

-It is further understood that CAAS and the CAA reserve the right to withdraw recognition or suspend or cancel any privileges granted pursuant to the TA-M if it is considered that procedures are not followed or that the standards are not maintained.
+It is further understood that CAAS and the UKCAA reserve the right to withdraw recognition or suspend or cancel any privileges granted pursuant to the TA-M if it is considered that procedures are not followed or that the standards are not maintained.

 Signed by the Accountable Manager